 How does real estate investing affect your taxes in Canada?

-First off, in Canada, you pay a capital gains tax when you sell property for a value higher than the amount you paid for it.
-The keyword there is “sell.”
+In Canada, you pay a capital gains tax when you sell property for a value higher than the amount you paid for it.
+The keyword here is “sell.”
 Only when you sell your property do you lock in your capital gains.
 If you don’t sell, you won’t pay taxes.

 Contrary to what some people think, your full capital gains aren’t taxed at your marginal tax rate.
 Only half of the capital gains are subject to your marginal rate.
 So, if you flipped a house and made a profit of $100,000, only $50,000 would be subject to the capital gains tax.